rohitkb7782/Exploring-Pendulum-Dynamics-Through-Phase-Space/README.md

 Rather than asking only *where is the pendulum at a given time?*, phase space allows us to ask *what states can the pendulum occupy, and how does it move between them?*

 This computational physics project uses the pendulum as a simple dynamical system for exploring these questions.
 It begins with a comparison of Euler's Method and Euler-Cromer, then uses phase-space geometry to examine the transition from linear to nonlinear behavior, the boundary between oscillation and rotation, and the effects of damping.
-Finally, stroboscopic sampling reveals how the relationship between a fixed sampling interval and the pendulum's period produces structures that are difficult to see in the continuous trajectory alone.
+Finally, stroboscopic sampling examines what happens when temporal information is reintroduced into the phase-space representation, revealing how the relationship between a fixed sampling interval and the pendulum's period produces structures that are difficult to see in the continuous trajectory alone.

 ![Phase space](files/stroboscope_pendulum.png?raw=true)